-I understand that participation in Scouting activities involves a certain degree of risk.
-I have carefully considered the risk Involved and have given consent for myself and/or my child to participate in these activities.
-I understand that participation in these activities is entirely voluntary and requires participants to abide by applicable rules and standards of conduct.
-I release the Boy Scouts of America, the local council, the activity coordinators, and all employees, volunteers, related parties, or other organizations associated with the activity from any and all claims or liability arising out of this participation.
+I understand that participation in Scouting activities involves a certain degree of risk and can be physically, mentally, and emotionally demanding.
+I also understand that participation in these activities is entirely voluntary and requires participants to abide by applicable rules and standards of conduct.